 How does a thermometer work and who invented it?

-of different gases can be determined by considering their motion and
+Also called the collision theory and the kinetic-molecular theory, this theory states that the temperatures, pressures, or volumes of different gases can be determined by considering their motion and molecular compositions.

 This is defined as the physics that takes care of the conversions and relationships between heat and other energies.
 This can also be described as the study of laws that cover the conversion of energy into different forms.
 Temperature is not only a measurement for heat.
 It also relates to laws of physics and theories on how heat is transferred and converted from one form to another.